Yoga, Restorative Yoga and Yin

 Many of us live fast-paced, active lives, whether we’re going for a run, powering through a regular yoga class, or sweating it out in a boxing class.
 Yin yoga is the perfect balance to those intense exercises, providing a slower, more meditative counterpart to help you round out your workouts.

-Yin yoga is also for anyone who is dealing with injuries or a chronic condition like osteoporosis or arthritis as this style, in particular, is a more restorative practice than other forms of exercise.
+Yin Yoga is also for anyone who is dealing with injuries or a chronic condition like osteoporosis or arthritis as this style, in particular, is a more restorative practice than other forms of exercise.
 Yin can also be a great starting point for anyone interested in meditation as it has such an internal focus.

 The bottom line.